 I use a stuffer tube that goes up to a wider parachute bay, as far up as possible, leave just enough room for the chute and wadding/blanket which puts the weight up forward.
 I try to put any needed nose weight around the parachute bay and under any skin and not in the very small nose portion that ejects so you minimize a heavy nose swinging around to hit the body tube.

-The foams I use don’t really conform that well below 6″ diameter even the 2mm foam skin.
+Note, the depron I used in these examples is no longer available from the importer, so you will have to update/try what is available to you.
+Lots of foam board has paper covering which adds a lot of weight.
+The foams I usee don’t really conform that well below 6″ diameter even the 2mm foam skin.
 Below those diameters I’d consider a cardboard wrap for the skin.
 I think the sweet spot for the foam structures are 6″-10″ diameters which will lead to weights from 4-6 pounds and fly on 29mm motors up to 1000′.
 Mine have on up to I-205 launches with no ill effects.

 Here’s my experience with using foam fins on these rockets: They will eventually get some damage, just accept it.
 Even with carbon reinforcement they will hit something hard when swinging or landing and you just have to patch or CA them.
 Nothing so far in two years of flying these has been destroyed but they do get scars.
 The best fin material I’ve found for these are 1/16″ to 3/32″ polycarbonate used on the Pershing 1A, Titan II and Atlas Missile.
 The fins are locked into slotted/grooved ply centering rings so that any bending load from the fins on landing doesn’t transfer to the skin and cause any crushing.
 They allow some fin flex without breaking, and you can cover them with vinyl trim if you want them colored.
 I used bob smith foam cure or beacons foam tac glue to hold them in place and fillet them.
 On the fin slots I will also put a stringer on each side of where the fin will go, that will give something for the skin to bond to when you glue it in place otherwise when you cut the fin slot the skin will pucker up and may have some crushing if the fins flex on landing.